-I figured that most people have a bag of plain flour in their cupboard most of the time – if a national flour shortage isn’t an issue of course! – but unless you’re a keen baker/bread maker, you won’t generally tend to keep bread flour in at all times.
+I figured that most people have a bag of plain or self raising flour in their cupboard most of the time – if a national flour shortage isn’t an issue like in these exceptional times of course!! – but unless you’re a keen baker/bread maker, you won’t generally tend to keep bread flour in at all times.

 how to make perfect fruit scones

 - The most important thing to remember when making scones is make sure you handle the dough lightly.
 If you don’t handle the dough with care, your scones will be tough.

 - Sieve your dry ingredients together.
 I’m not big on sieving flour, but I always do when I’m making scones.

 - Another really crucial step is the freshness of your baking powder.
 If it’s been sitting in your cupboard for 2 years, then it’s time to buy a new one!
 Baking powder loses its effectiveness after a few months of opening, so this could prevent your scones from rising.

 - For the best fruit scones, make sure your dried fruit is as fresh as possible too.
 Sultanas are the best choice for a scone.
 I often use a mixture of sultanas and raisins.